Child care centres can return to maximum capacity

 The following measures will help ensure the health and safety of children, staff and parents and guardians:

-- Daily screening of all staff, children, and parents and guardians.
+- Daily screening of all staff, children, parents, guardians and visitors.

-- Keeping daily records of everyone attending the centre to support contact tracing.
+- Limiting visitors and keeping daily records of everyone attending the centre to support contact tracing.